Declaring Philosophy As Your Major or Minor

 Philosophy Plans of Study

-Catalogs: The current CLAS catalog can be found here.
+Catalog Year: The catalog from the year in which you declared your first major in CLAS contains guidelines you must follow for graduation.
+You may elect to switch to a later catalog.
+The current CLAS catalog can be found here.
 The university catalog for all schools and majors for the current academic year can be found here.
 For all previous academic years, please see past catalogs.

 CLAS General Education Requirements: All students within the College of Liberal Arts and Sciences must complete a set of core requirements set forth by the University and CLAS.
 These requirements can be found on the CLAS Academic Services Center page (see PDF at bottom of page).
+Note that only students under the 2019-2020 catalog year or later need to fulfill the Environmental Literacy Competency.

 *For further questions, information, or CLAS forms and petitions, please go to the CLAS Academic Services Center.